canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

    _WORKSHOP_COLCON_CONFIG_BASE_PATH="${_WORKSHOP_USER_HOME}/.colcon"

-But distinguishes it from the project directory:
+Home directories don't have a special meaning for :program:`Workshop` itself;
+however, :file:`/project/` does:

 .. code-block:: shell

    _WORKSHOP_PROJECT_BASE_PATH="/project"

-Remember that the host directory where the workshop was defined and launched is mapped to the *project* directory, not the home directory.
+The host directory where the workshop was defined and launched is mapped to this *project* directory, not the home directory.
+This means that the source files placed there will appear under :file:`/project/` inside the workshop.
+In general, this is what an SDK should expect and rely upon.

-Next, the hook modifies the default :samp:`.bashrc`, then creates and populates :program:`colcon`'s directories in the hierarchy, effectively establishing a foundation for the workshop's run-time behaviour;
+Next, the hook modifies the default :samp:`.bashrc`, then creates and populates :program:`colcon`'s hierarchy in the home directory, effectively establishing a foundation for the workshop's run-time behaviour;
-the build artefacts of ROS 2 are eventually stored in the *project* directory.
+the build artefacts of ROS 2 are stored there and exposed to the host via the :samp:`colcon-artefacts` mount.

 Build commands
 ~~~~~~~~~~~~~~

-Normally, everything under a :samp:`RUN` instruction in a Dockerfile
+Normally, a :samp:`RUN` instruction in a Dockerfile
 translates to the :samp:`setup-base` :ref:`hook <exp_sdk_hooks>` in an SDK
-pretty much unchanged.
+pretty well.
 Here, the steps to
 `set up keys <https://github.com/osrf/docker_images/blob/248dd4b04e98ff136921f3a4f328d42c0dbc927c/ros2/source/devel/Dockerfile#L35>`_,
-then `configure the repositories <https://github.com/osrf/docker_images/blob/248dd4b04e98ff136921f3a4f328d42c0dbc927c/ros2/source/devel/Dockerfile#L45>`_
+then `configure the repos <https://github.com/osrf/docker_images/blob/248dd4b04e98ff136921f3a4f328d42c0dbc927c/ros2/source/devel/Dockerfile#L45>`_
 and `install the packages <https://github.com/osrf/docker_images/blob/248dd4b04e98ff136921f3a4f328d42c0dbc927c/ros2/source/devel/Dockerfile#L52>`_
-would largely stay the same.
+largely stay the same.

 However, :samp:`setup-base` runs with the project directory already mounted,
 which means that some :samp:`ONBUILD` features
 can be implemented with the same hook.
 Here, this enables the ROS 2 SDK
 to identify and install project-specific dependencies,
-eliminating the need to do this manually
+eliminating the need to do this manually.
-as would be the case with the Dockerfile.

-For instance, this Dockerfile instruction:
+For instance, these Dockerfile instructions:

 .. code-block:: docker